SixArm/usv/README.md

 USV can represent units, records, groups, files.

-* For spreadsheets, think of these as cells, rows, sheets, folios.
+* For spreadsheets, think of these as cells, lines, sheets, folios.

-* For databases, think of these as fields, records, tables, schemas.
+* For databases, think of these as fields, rows, tables, schemas.

 ## Documentation